A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Results and discussion

 \subsection{Continuous phase}

-The turbulent boundary layer was resolved using the standard $k-\epsilon$ model with enhanced wall treatment in ANSYS FLUENT.
+The turbulent boundary layer was resolved using the standard $k-\epsilon$ model with enhanced wall treatment.
 The $y^{+}$ value of the first cell adjacent to the wall was set at $y^{+}=1$.
 Two points need to be made here.
-First, there is no discernible discrepancy between the inlet and middle plane velocity profiles.
-Second, the calculated velocity profiles showed reasonable agreement with the DNS data of \citeauthor{Kim1987}\cite{Kim1987} across the boundary layer.
-Given the fact that RANS was employed, the small difference between the calculated and DNS values shown in FIG.~\ref{fig:uplus_yplus} is reasonable.
-As far as there is no discrepancy between the velocity profiles from two planes, this was achieved through a special treatment for the inlet boundary condition.
-An auxiliary simulation was set up in a small computation domain.
-Then a converged velocity profile from the middle plane of this auxiliary simulation was exported to provide the initial velocity condition onto the inlet plane of a fully developed turbulent boundary layer.
-Through this technique, a transient region from the inlet plane is avoided.
+Firstly, there is no discernible discrepancy between the inlet and middle plane velocity profiles.
+Secondly, although the calculated wall-friction velocity normalized velocity profiles show under-predicted values when compared with the DNS data of \citeauthor{Kim1987}\cite{Kim1987}, they show a very good agreement with the DNS data of \citeauthor{Kim1987}\cite{Kim1987} when $ y^{+} < 10 $.
+Given the fact that RANS was employed, the small difference between the calculated and DNS values shown in FIG.~\ref{fig:uplus_yplus} for $ y^{+} > 10 $ is reasonable.
+To avoid a transition region near the inlet region, an established velocity profile was injected as velocity boundary condition on the the inlet plane.